Integralist/Style-Guides/JavaScript Style Guide.md

 	* Styles
 	* Scripts
 		* Application
-		* Build
-		* Lint
-		* Plugins
+		* Modules
 		* Tests
-		* Utilities

 …this gives you a clear separation of modules into an organised structure.

 ##Linting

-Use [JSHint](http://www.jshint.com/) via the command line interface to find syntax errors in your code.
+Use [JSHint](http://www.jshint.com/) to ensure your code is valid.

+You can run JSHint via the command line or you can manually process it the JSHint website.

 This helps keep a consistency of style and prevents issues when code is minified via a build script.